01

 Hands still held.

-As they stepped in the world stayed outside.
+As they stepped in, the world stayed outside.

-they let go of their hands slowly, without knowing.
+As they went closer and closer to the garbhagriha, the sanctum where the goddess waited, they let go of their hands slowly, without knowing.
 Only to join their own hands to pray to the goddess.

-Eyes closed
+Eyes closed.

 Lips moved slowly, each carrying her own prayer.

-It’s so peaceful.
+It was so peaceful.

 Soon the sanctum started to get filled with a lot of devotees.

-“I am very nervous — though I have been performing since childhood.”
+“Hurry up Priyam!
+We have to start the rehearsal one last time….I am very nervous, though I have been performing since childhood.”

 They set up their costumes, adjusted their anklets and started to run through the dance one last time before taking the stage.

-The devotees, after offering their prayers in the sanctum walked towards the beautifully decorated stage within the temple.
+The devotees, after offering their prayers in the sanctum, walked towards the beautifully decorated stage within the temple.

 Slowly the chairs got filled.
 And the noise began to rise.

-There was a lot of hubhub.
+There was a lot of hubbub.

-A voice cuts straight through the noise.
+A voice cut straight through the noise.

-Yes —
+Yes

-The performance is about to begin.
+The performance was about to begin.

 Still as statues.